isrreal/Double-Roman-Domination-In-Graphs-meta-heuristics/README.md

-# What is a meta-heuritic?
+# What is a meta-heuristic?
 A meta-heuristic is a general exploration method, often stochastic, that applies similarly to various different combinatorial optimization problems.
 It typically begins with any feasible solution and iteratively improves it over several iterations until a stopping criterion is met.
 Examples of meta-heuristics include Genetic Algorithms and Ant Colony Optimization.